What is a liveness probe?

 Liveness is configured in a pod container spec.
 You can see an example below.

-.
+In the code snippet above, the pod has a single container.
 Let’s look at what each line does in some detail.

 - Line 15 defines the liveness probe.
 We are using the

-to indicate that the liveness probe is a command. - Line 18 and 19 indicate that the liveness probe will do a
+execto indicate that the liveness probe is a command. - Line 18 and 19 indicate that the liveness probe will do a

-and if the command return zero, we exit the code, and the liveness probe is considered successful. - Line 20 gives the value of
+cat /tmp/healthyand if the command return zero, we exit the code, and the liveness probe is considered successful. - Line 20 gives the value of

-seconds elapse from the pod start. - Line 21 gives the value of
+initialDelaySecondsas5, which tells Kubernetes to start the liveness probe after5seconds elapse from the pod start. - Line 21 gives the value of

-, which tells Kubernetes to do a liveness check every5
+periodSecondsas5, which tells Kubernetes to do a liveness check every5seconds after the first one.

 Using an HTTP request for a liveness probe